0x49D1/0x49D1.github.io/about.md

 ## Hi, I'm Dima Pursanov

-I'm a passionate .NET developer with a love for solving complex problems—especially when it comes to containerization and remote debugging.
+I'm a passionate .NET developer with a love for solving complex problems.
 I enjoy sharing my journey and insights through my blog, and I'm always eager to connect with fellow developers.

 ---